Suppose you are not satisfied with any of the historical or fantasy dramas out there lately where all kinds of slander, deception, and politicking...

 Both vanity and aesthetics are two themes that run throughout the whole novel, and these themes have strong links to art.
 Dorian’s obsession with his own image makes strong parallels to the story of Narcissus, who fell in love with his own reflection.
 This is famously captured in a painting by Caravaggio in the 16th century.
-Another similar Caravaggio painting featured in our Painting of the Week special earlier this year.
+Another similar Caravaggio painting featured in our Masterpiece Story special.

 As aforementioned, Wilde was a figure in the Aestheticism movement.
 Aesthetics and the purpose of art are topics that feature within the storyline.
 The idea that art has no purpose is summarized by quotes like “all art is quite useless,” whilst “beauty is the wonder of wonders.”

 The focus on appearances and how these can change conveys the theme of vanity.
 At one point, Wilde writes of Dorian that “the sense of his own beauty came on him like a revelation.”
 Ultimately, it is the realization of his own beauty and his longing to stay youthful forever that seals his fate.
 Dorian sees the effect of his mistakes on his once-perfect portrait, unaware that he is looking at a reflection of his withered appearance.